macccorehenni/ten-stories/Main Story/The College of the Unheard Chapter Two.md

 _Why are you just informing me of such power among the Ten?
 Have we risked our true identity for nothing on the campus_ The elder Parent was confused, but became even more so when its younger part said that this power had never been seen before in its many years of… deal making.
 The Parents were very much detailed in their hunting of souls.
 Ammereth's parents had made a deal with them, broken it, then died before the Parents could collect the debt.
 Thusly, it was imperative she died… at _their_ hands.

 Yet, children rarely ever make deals with demons like the Parents, for one simple reason— they know too much.
-They are _scared_, they know who demons are, they won't let them die.
+They are _scared_, they know who demons are, they won't let demons kill them.
 The Parents realized that they should have listened to their friends in the Underworld— you're playing a losing game, you won't win, you'll never get them.
 Now they had two young, spunky girls, running from them.
 Even worse for demons— they found confidence and friends.
 It's common knowledge among demons that the more confidence one has, the less effective torture of the demon kind is.
 But now, they had twenty— twenty-one?— ones to fight and… kill.

+They would need to regroup and come back in more force.
+But their human bodies— those were too risky now.

+---

+"Givly!"
+Anna, despit